Resume Annex

 The 5 must-have keywords for a Woodworker

-Recruiters and ATS systems both look for specific vocabulary on a Woodworker resume.
+Recruiters and hiring system systems both look for specific vocabulary on a Woodworker resume.
 These five appear in the majority of Woodworker job descriptions we have indexed; if your resume does not include them naturally inside your bullets and skills section, you are leaving response rate on the table.

 • permitting — make sure this appears in at least one bullet, ideally tied to a measurable outcome.